AmSarthak/RAG_Ollama/README.md

-# 📄 Homeopathic medicine finder by syptoms using RAG and Ollama.
+# 📄 Homeopathic medicine finder by symptoms using RAG and Ollama.

 A Retrieval-Augmented Generation (RAG) system that allows you to upload any PDF and interactively ask questions about its content.
 This project leverages the power of [Ollama](https://ollama.com/) to run local LLaMA 3 models for secure and efficient inference, and uses embeddings and vector search for semantic retrieval from documents.